V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 ## Proposed Solution

+The proposed solution involves a series of steps to ensure data consistency and durability.

+Firstly, we will create a Content Delivery Network (CDN) using casync.
+This will help us efficiently deliver our content to users.

+Next, we will configure Etso for Erlang Term Storage (ETS).
+Etso manages ephemeral, in-memory data structures with Ecto schemas in Elixir applications.
+It's an ideal choice for quick data manipulation and caching.

+To ensure distributed consensus across system nodes, which is crucial for coordinated state changes and maintaining data consistency, we will deploy Raft/Ra.

+For persistent storage of critical, structured data that requires ACID transactions and global accessibility, we will utilize CockroachDB.
+This ensures the durability of our data.

+Data flow management is another essential aspect of our solution.
+We will establish protocols to move temporary data from Etso/ETS to SeaweedFS for bulk storage.
+For structured data persistence, we will use CockroachDB.

+Finally, we will use Raft/Ra to manage write operations across SeaweedFS and CockroachDB to ensure consistency and fault tolerance.
+This comprehensive approach will provide a robust solution for managing and maintaining data consistency.

 ### 1. Setup Desync (casync)

 We will use Desync as the primary storage for bulk 3D models.
 Desync is a content-addressable data synchronization tool that uses the CAS chunking from casync but operates on a higher level and works efficiently over HTTP/2.